jagadeesh944078/Namaste-React/README.md

 - we have to keep all created components under src floder because complete source code will be there under src folder its a industry practise
 - we can write number of components in one js file also but we are writting code for humans so if anybody see your code they should also understand your code easily so better to divid each component in each js file
-- example suppose there 1000 components in u write everything in one js file its not good practise u need to structure your app proper way
+- example suppose there 1000 components in your project u write everything in one js file its not good practise u need to structure your app proper way
-- finally parcel will compress everything into one file
+- finally parcel will compress everything into one file when u do npm run build
 - react won't recommend u to create specific file structure its upto u to create your own file structure for more info https://legacy.reactjs.org/docs/faq-structure.html
-- while creating components some people create extension with ".js" or ".jsx" or ".ts" its doesn't matter u can keep anything but most of the projects u can extension with ".js"
+- while creating components some people create extension with ".js" or ".jsx" or ".ts" its doesn't matter u can keep anything but most of the projects u can see extension with ".js"
 - it will make u zero diffrence if u make ".js" or ".jsx"
 - always try to keep component name as file name example component name "Header" try to save File name as "Header.js"
 - first you have to write export default "component name" then write import where u want to import the file
 - never ever keep the hardcorded data in your component
 - keep all hardcoded data under "util" folder here some people create folder name as "commom" or "config" its your wish but most name folder name as "util" because these are utilities we use across our components
 - under util folder save file name start with small letter only example "mockData.js" because its not a component
-- don't write more than 100 lines code in each component(its good practise)
+- don't write more than 100 lines of code in each component(its good practise)

   # there are 2 types of exports and 2 types of imports